 Seasonality: Be aware of and account for seasonal trends that might influence search data.
 The Glimpse tool provides a simplified graphical seasonality view by clicking 'Show Seasonality' on the trend chart.

 Regional differences: Consider how search trends might vary by location and include this information when relevant.
-The Glimpse tool makes it easy to view regional performance of a trend by hovering the mouse pointer on a country in the world map on the trend page.
+Glimpse makes it easy to view regional performance of a trend by hovering the mouse pointer on a country in the world map on the trend page.

 Properly citing Google Trends data adds credibility to our work and allows readers to verify our sources.
 By following these guidelines, we can effectively incorporate Google Trends insights into our research or analysis while maintaining academic integrity.